 Yesterday is not ours to recover; tomorrow is ours to win or lose– Future telco networks will be built with three main characteristics— containerized and virtualized radio and network functions, automated and intelligent operations, and open hardware and software standards.

 Today, the new telco players are positioning themselves as transformation OEMs.
 There is lot of excitement in this space as the existing telco companies are not open to competition in their ecosystem.
 They also do not want to party with the incumbent service providers as the cost of embarking on a transformation journey with them is way within budgets.
-This creates a huge vacuum which can only be filled by SIs such as HCL as our rich heritage and pedigree in complex network and infrastructure transformation, integration, and management bundled with our robust strategic partner ecosystem makes us stand apart from the herd.
+This creates a huge vacuum which can only be filled by SIs such as HCLTech as our rich heritage and pedigree in complex network and infrastructure transformation, integration, and management bundled with our robust strategic partner ecosystem makes us stand apart from the herd.